Pest Control

 We also have dry wood termites.
 They form colonies of about two thousand five hundred (2,500) individuals.
 Similar to damp wood termites, dry wood termites have no workers in their colonies.

-They rather have what we can call false workers.
-They are Juvenile termites that perform the duties of workers which include feeding the colony and caring for eggs.
+They would rather have what we can call false workers.
+They are juvenile termites that perform the duties of workers, which include feeding the colony and caring for eggs.

-What are Signs of Termite in a Home?
+What are the Signs of Termite in a Home?

 These obscure, unwanted house guests can skillfully cause damage that can take billions to redeem.
 To keep termites away, you need to be vigilant and attentive.
-Look out for the way signs of it and stop its infestation before it is too late
+Look out for signs of it and stop its infestation before it is too late.

-Although termites are very difficult to detect, here are some tips to spot termite infestation early.
+Although termites are very difficult to detect, here are some signs of termite in a home:

 One notable sign of termites is a quiet clicking sound in the walls.
 Soldier termites are known to bang their heads against the wood or shake their bodies to notify the other termites of the impending danger in the colony.